 Step 4: Drizzle sauce and sprinkle za'atar

-Remove squash and onions from the oven and transfer to a serving plate.
+Remove the butternut squash and onions from the oven and transfer to a serving plate.
 Just before serving, drizzle with tahini sauce and sprinkle za'atar over the top.

 FAQ